Nahuel Roselli

-Carlos Nahuel Roselli (born 14 April 1985, in Mar del Plata) is an Argentine football defender who plays for CD Círculo.
+Carlos Nahuel Roselli (born 14 April 1985) is an Argentine football defender who plays for Kimberley.

 Career

 Roselli began his playing career in 2005 with home town club Kimberley of the Argentine regionalised 4th division.
 In 2006, he joined another Mar del Plata team; Club Atlético Aldosivi of the 2nd division.
 He played there until 2009.

 Roselli was given his chance to play in the Primera División when he was signed by Newell's Old Boys.
 He made his debut for the club on 3 October 2009 in a 3–0 home win against Atlético Tucumán.